gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 ![6-anchor-point](../../course\molecular-immunology\molecular-immunology.assets\6-anchor-point.png)

-Some AAs is recognized by MHC and some TCR.
+Some AAs are recognized by MHC and some TCR.

 #### Related functions